 Let's look at what aromatherapy is and then discuss how it can be used, including hot aromatherapy baths for treating Fibromyalgia.

-Herbs and plant oils have been used medicinally for centuries and centuries, it was Rene-Maurice Gattefossé who first used the term “aromatherapy” in 1928.
+Herbs and plant oils have been used medicinally for centuries and centuries, and it was Rene-Maurice Gattefossé who first used the term “aromatherapy” in 1928.

 Gattefossé was a French chemist who burnt his hand by accident and then plunged it into a vat of lavender oil without giving it much thought.
 The result of his quick thinking was that the burn healed very quickly with no scar.
 This prompted him to investigate the healing potential of essential oils more thoroughly.

 Essential oils are used as treatments for both pain and to enhance mood.
-Take stress for example.
-If stress is ignored, it only gets worse, increases flare up of pain, its severity, and also affects your overall health.
+Take stress, for example.
+If stress is ignored, it only gets worse, increases flare-up of pain, its severity, and also affects your overall health.

 Benefits Of Aromatherapy

-It is believed that essential oils can encourage positivity, help boost energy, uplift and soothe troublesome moods.
-When it comes to treating chronic pain, one of the reasons aromatherapy is so helpful is that it may help to relieve anxiety and stress caused by the pain and vice versa.
+It is believed that essential oils can encourage positivity, boost energy, uplift, and soothe troublesome moods.
+When it comes to treating chronic pain, aromatherapy is so helpful because it may help relieve anxiety and stress caused by the pain and vice versa.

 When pain is muscular, it has been noted that essential oils used topically in massages can also be an effective treatment.

 HOW DOES AROMATHERAPY WORK?